3 errors that destroy the sales force in B2B companies

 When to outsource part of the sales force

-When the three previous errors are present and the internal team does not have the capacity to resolve them in time, outsourcing part of the sales force can be the fastest option to stabilize the pipeline while the internal structure is being rebuilt.
+When the three previous errors are present and the internal team does not have the capacity to resolve them in time, outsourcing part of the sales force can be the fastest option to stabilize the pipeline while rebuilding the internal structure.

-An external sales force for outbound allows you to separate roles without hiring, launch in weeks instead of months, and apply a documented process from day one.
-It is not a permanent solution, but it can serve as a bridge to prevent the pipeline from drying up while the ultimate team is built.
+An external sales force for prospecting allows for separating roles without hiring, starting in weeks instead of months, and applying a documented process from day one.
+It is not a permanent solution, but it can be the bridge that prevents the pipeline from drying up while the final team is built.

-How SalesDose structures the sales force for its clients
+How SalesDose structures the sales force with its clients

-At SalesDose, we approach the sales force as a system: defined roles, documented processes, metrics connected to results, and tools configured to give the team real-time visibility.
+At SalesDose, we work with the sales force as a system: defined roles, documented process, metrics connected to results, and tools configured so that the team has real-time visibility.

-Then comes the implementation: separating roles if necessary, documenting the process in the CRM, defining metrics by phase, and, where appropriate, introducing an external sales force to accelerate outbound while consolidating the internal team.
+Then comes implementation: separation of roles if necessary, documentation of the process in the CRM, definition of metrics by phase, and, when it makes sense, incorporating an external sales force to accelerate prospecting while consolidating the internal team.

 To automate the sales force and free up the team's time from repetitive tasks, we integrate automation tools within the complete sales process.